orchetect/TimecodeKit/Sources/SwiftTimecodeCore/Documentation.docc/Timecode-Encoding.md

 >
 > If SwiftUI view modifiers using `NSItemProviders` are invoked without exporting `Timecode`'s UT Type, this error will be thrown:
 >
-> `Type "com.orchetect.TimecodeKit.timecode" was expected to be declared and exported in the Info.plist of MyApp.app, but it was not found.`
+> `Type "com.orchetect.timecode" was expected to be declared and exported in the Info.plist of MyApp.app, but it was not found.`
 >
 > See the <doc:#UT-Types> section for information on how to export this type in your app.